decodableco/examples/tx-aware-cdc-buffering/README.md

 ./mvnw clean package
 ```

-which should result in a successful build of a self-contained JAR file that you can run as is:
+which should result in a successful build of a self-contained JAR file that you can run as is like so:

 ```bash
 java --add-opens=java.base/java.util=ALL-UNNAMED -jar target/flink-datastream-tx-buffering-1.0-SNAPSHOT.jar
 ```

 With the job still running, you can switch into another terminal window to verify that the resulting transactional buffer has been written into the Kafka output topic named `cdc.tx.buffers`:

 ```bash
 docker compose exec kafka ./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic cdc.tx.buffers --from-beginning